AndersGiovanni/worker_vs_gpt/README.md

 ### Normal LM Training

-In `src/worker_vs_gpt/conf/config_trainer.yaml` you find the configuration file with three variables to change:
+In `src/worker_vs_gpt/conf/config_trainer.yaml` you find the configuration file with variables to change:

 ```yaml
 ckpt: intfloat/e5-base # The model you want to use from the Hugginface model hub